SEARCH

 Read full disclosure statement here.

-Keeping food scraps for composting has two magical powers.
-It diverts the waste from landfills, and the compost provides beneficial organic matter to support plant growth.
+Keeping food scraps for composting serves two important purposes.
+It diverts the waste from landfills and the compost provides beneficial organic matter to support plant growth in your garden.
+Depending on how you manage it, the process may be “fast” or “slow” or something in between.

 Large composting bins with squashes growing out of them.